tjhrulz/GPMDP-Plugin/README.md

 - `SetVolume ###`

   Where ### is a Integer beween 0-100, add + or - in front to set the volume relatively.
-  **Note** this and Progress just started supporting double's instead of int, if you need an int or are having issues contact me.

 - `Previous`, `PlayPause`, `Next`

   Self explanitory.
-  **Note:** Previous set the song back to the start before going back to the previous song, PlayPause is a toggle and there is not currently a play or pause that just does that if it is requested in the future I could add this but GPMDP does not support it.
+  **Note:** Previous sets the song back to the start before going back to the previous song, PlayPause is a toggle and there is not currently a play or pause that just does that if it is requested in the future I could hack together a way to add this but GPMDP does not support it.

 - `Repeat`